openshift/machine-config-operator/docs/MachineConfigDaemon.md

 ## Machine reboot

-MachineConfigDaemon reboots the machine in most cases after applying the updated machine configuration.
-For rebootless updates, see [Rebootless Updates](#rebootless-updates) section below.
+With the exception of [optimized updates](#optimized-updates), the MachineConfigDaemon will drain and reboot the machine after applying the updated machine configuration.

-### Node drain
+## Node drain

-The daemon performs best-effort node drain before rebooting.
+The daemon performs a best-effort node drain before rebooting.

 The node drain behavior: